Kazuma Kiryu: Other games

+In the 2024 PlayStation 5 game, Astro Bot, a "bot" version of Kiryu is able to be unlocked through gameplay.
+The "bot" version of Kiryu features Kiryu's iconic red shirt and grey suit as well as his hair style and facial hair, the bot Kiryu stands underneath a miniature version of the Kamurocho gate from the Yakuza games.
+Interacting with him will make the Kiryu bot drop a number of items from the series such as a dart board, traffic cone and golf club.

+Other appearances

-During the events of the zombie spinoff Yakuza: Dead Souls, he returns to Kamurocho after Haruka is kidnapped by a mysterious man.
-Kiryu's avatar is also used in Ryū ga Gotoku Kenzan! for the samurai Miyamoto Musashi.
-In Ryū ga Gotoku Ishin!, Kiryu's avatar is once again used by a samurai, Sakamoto Ryōma.
+During the events of the zombie spinoff Yakuza: Dead Souls, Kiryu returns to Kamurocho after Haruka is kidnapped by a mysterious man.
+Kiryu's avatar is used in the spin-off title Ryū ga Gotoku Kenzan! for the protagonist Miyamoto Musashi, who also renames himself Kiryu Kazumanosuke.
+In Ryū ga Gotoku Ishin! and its remake Like a Dragon: Ishin!, Kiryu's avatar is once again used for the protagonist Sakamoto Ryōma.

-In the film adaptation Like a Dragon: Prologue, he is portrayed by professional wrestler and mixed martial arts pioneer Masakatsu Funaki.
+In the film adaptation Like a Dragon: Prologue, Kiryu is portrayed by professional wrestler and mixed martial arts pioneer Masakatsu Funaki.
 This film serves as a prequel of the first Yakuza game describing Kiryu's youth where he meets recurring characters from the series.
 As he grows up, Kiryu starts desiring to form his own group, but gives up on this when his girlfriend is sexually assaulted and he decides to take the blame for killing the person to protect Nishikiyama.
-In the film, Like a Dragon, an adaptation of the first Yakuza game, he is portrayed by Kazuki Kitamura.
+In the film, Like a Dragon, an adaptation of the first Yakuza game, Kiryu is portrayed by Kazuki Kitamura.
 In the Ryu ga Gotoku stage play, he is portrayed by Eiji Takigawa.
+Ryoma Takeuchi portrayed Kiryu in the 2024 live-action series, while Yasukaze Motomiya is set to portray Kiryu in a separate live-action drama series, a collaboration between the Like a Dragon franchise and the drama series Nihon Touitsu, which Motomiya stars in.